BOUGIE APOCALYPSE

 The morning after the scrap felt almost normal.

-You had everyone behind the trucks where the ground was drier, empty bean cans lined up on a fallen log.
-The Remington 870 tactical rested easy in your hands, synthetic stock still cool.
+I had everyone behind the trucks where the ground was drier, old empty cans I found in the tree stand were lined up on a fallen log.
+The Remington 870 tactical rested easy in my hands, synthetic stock still cool.
 Sunlight cut through the cypress like it was trying to pretend the world hadn’t ended.

-“Again,” you said quietly.
+“Again,” I said quietly.
 “Slow is smooth.
 Smooth is fast.”

-Mikey went next with the little .410 you’d rigged up.
+Mikey went next with the little .410 I’d rigged up.
 The kid was nervous but trying hard.
-As he shouldered it, something flickered in your chest — a quick flash of being ten years old in 1986, learning on that odd little Mossberg .410 bolt-action your dad had.
-Single shot, heavy bolt, the quiet click as you worked it.
-That strange gun had taught you patience before you ever touched anything faster.
-Mikey would learn shotgun on the Mossberg 500 pump your dad bought for you in 1988.
+As he shouldered it, something flickered in my chest — a quick flash of being ten years old in 1986, learning on that odd little Mossberg .410 bolt-action my dad had.
+Single shot, heavy bolt, the quiet click as I worked it.
+That strange gun had taught me patience before I ever touched anything faster.
+Mikey would learn shotgun on the Mossberg 500 pump my dad bought for me in 1988.

-Tom stood behind Mikey, weathered hands ready to steady if needed.
+Tom stood behind Mikey, weathered hands ready to steady him if needed.

-Raych leaned against the 4Runner, sipping coffee from a metal cup, watching you watch them.
-That small proud smile said she already knew what you were thinking.
+Raych leaned against the 4Runner, sipping coffee from a metal cup, watching me watch them.
+That small proud smile said she already knew what I was thinking.

-You kept the Remington 870 close.
-That one was yours — almost as dear as Raych.
-Instead you handed Sarah the Mossberg 590.
+I kept the Remington 870 close.
+That one was mine — almost as dear as Raych.
+Instead I handed Sarah the Mossberg 590.
 “This one’s yours for night watch from now on.
 Simple.
 Reliable.
 One pump, one problem.
 You earned it.”

 She took it like it was something sacred.
 “Thank you.”

-Raych topped off your cup from the percolator still hissing on the Coleman.
+Raych topped off my cup from the percolator still hissing on the Coleman.
 “Civilization waits for no one,” she said softly, “but it sure as hell waits for proper training and proper beans.”

-You chuckled low, spooned out ham and beans for everyone, and passed the hot sauce.
-The strangers were turning into the core group faster than you’d expected.
+I chuckled low, spooned out ham and beans for everyone, and passed the hot sauce.
+The strangers were turning into the core group faster than I’d expected.

 Night settled in thick and humid.

-Percolator hissed.
+The percolator hissed.
 Ham and beans bubbled low.
 Firelight danced against the cypress.
-You sat on the stump, Wilson Combat 1911 holstered, Ruger AR across your lap, Remington 870 resting nearby like an old friend.
+I sat on the stump, Wilson Combat 1911 holstered, Ruger AR across my lap, Remington 870 resting nearby like an old friend.
 Raych leaned against a tree, her AR low ready.
 Sarah had the Mossberg 590 cradled like she meant it.
 Tom and Mikey stayed close to the fire.

 The splashing came slower this time, almost hesitant.